CHEREF-Mehdi/SkinDetection/README.md

 # Experimentation

-#### We have tested the perfomence of this algorithm using image from two diffrent dataset :
+#### We have tested the perfomence of this methode using images from two diffrent database :

 ##### HGR (Hand Gesture Recognition) Image Database